 The channel (Channel-III) is longest channel for tomato marketing.
 Therefore, most of the growers do not prefer to sale their produce through this channel due to the maximum involvement of middlemen's.
 Four intermediaries (Producer, Village merchant, wholesaler and retailers finally to consumer) were identified in this channel through which tomato produce reaches the consumers.
 This is identified as the longest channel in the study area.
 The producer sells his produce to the village merchant who sell to the wholesalers, who in turn sell it to retailers in the market and finally the retailer sell to ultimate consumer.
-The average marketing cost producers sold their produce to the wholesaler Rs.
+The average marketing cost when producers sold their produce to the wholesaler Rs.

 146.00/qtl, wholesaler to retailer was Rs.
 185.00/qtl, retailer to ultimate consumer was found to be Rs.
 175.00/qtl respectively.
-Price spread 1206 and sale price of retailers to consumers and producer share in consumer rupee is 45.91 and the marketing efficiency (1.62per cent) of channel-III is very low if compared to the channel-I and channel-II respectively.
-Hence, this channel was considered as the poorly performing channel to follow for the producer.
+Price spread Rs.1206/qtl and sale price of retailers to consumers and producers share in consumer's rupee was 45.91.
+The marketing efficiency 1.62 per cent in channel-III was lower as compared to the channel-I and channel-II respectively.
+Hence, this channel was considered as the poorly performing channel to follow for the producers.